-‘Teen Mom’ Leah Messer Slammed After Posting Photo Of Daughter Aleeah’s Grown Up Halloween Costume
+‘Teen Mom’ Leah Messer Slammed After Posting Photo Of Daughter Aleeah’s Grown-Up Halloween Costume

 “Gracie” also wore a beige sweater dress and some thigh-high black boots to complete her ensemble.
 She wore large, gold hoop earrings and a full face of makeup, which included mascara, black eyeliner, pink blush on her cheeks, and dark berry lipstick.

-Leah is seen flanked by her daughters as she wears a pair of black pants, a black shirt with white polka-dots, and some black boots.
-The reality star had her long, dark hair parted down the center and styled in straight strands the fell over her shoulders.
-She also appeared to go makeup free in the snap.
+Leah is seen flanked by her daughters as she wears a pair of black pants, a black shirt with white polka dots, and some black boots.
+The reality star had her long, dark hair parted down the center and styled in straight strands that fell over her shoulders.
+She also appeared to wear minimal makeup in the snap.

-Meanwhile, Leah’s youngest daughter, Addie, wore a black dress, rainbow-colored wig, and a witch hat for her costume, while Aleeah’s twin sister, Ali, sported a gold fringed two-piece number with crimped hair and her own face of makeup, including red lipstick and dramatic blush on her cheeks to transform into singer Beyonce for the spooky holiday.
+Meanwhile, Leah’s youngest daughter, Addie, wore a black dress, rainbow-colored wig, and a witch hat for her costume.
+Aleeah’s twin sister, Ali, sported a gold-fringed two-piece number with crimped hair and her own face of makeup, including red lipstick and dramatic blush on her cheeks, to transform into singer Beyonce for the spooky holiday.

 Leah’s Instagram photo earned over 114,000 likes and nearly 900 comments from her over 2.2 million followers.
 However, over on Twitter, her followers had even more to say about the girls’ costumes.

-“Aleeah looks way too grown up,” one of Leah’s Twitter fans wrote upon seeing a photo of the girls dressed up.
+“Aleeah looks way too grown up,” one of Leah’s Twitter fans wrote upon seeing a photo of the girls.

 “Gracie looks 15.
 That girl is gonna be troubleeeee,” a second follower stated.